Bowel Health Check with colonoscopy (referral form at the bottom of the page)

 Can I refer myself for a colonoscopy?

-Yes you can fill out the form below and we can assess your referral as well as arrange pre-approval with your insurance company.
+Yes you can fill out the form below and I can assess your referral as well as arrange pre-approval with your insurance company.

 Does it hurt to remove a polyp?